Ceramics, Oxides, & Nitrides

 Phosphors

-CL spectroscopy is useful to analyze many different phosphors, including individual nanometer-sized crystals of Y1.98Tb0.02O2S and Gd1.98Tb0.02O2S.
+CL spectroscopy helps analyze many different phosphors, including individual nanometer-sized crystals of Y1.98Tb0.02O2S and Gd1.98Tb0.02O2S.
 In those studies, photon emission maps demonstrate a high degree of uniformity.
-Spectra from the two materials also show an identical intensity ratio between the 5D37FJ and 5D47FJ transitions, important evidence that the concentration of (activated) Tb3+ cations is very similar in these different crystals.
-Other researchers are developing these nanometer-sized phosphors as biological labels that are stable under electron beam illumination.
+Spectra from the two materials also show an identical intensity ratio between the 5D37FJ and 5D47FJ transitions, which is important evidence that the concentration of (activated) Tb3+ cations is very similar in these different crystals.
+Other researchers are developing these nanometer-sized phosphors as stable biological labels under electron beam illumination.

 Oxides & Nitrides

-Oxides and nitrides, such as sapphire (Al2O3) and gallium oxide (Ga2O3), are considered to be wide bandgap insulators.
-In these materials, the high energy electron beam of an electron microscope offers an ideal tool to study the electronic and optical properties without the need to resort to specialized deep ultraviolet lasers for photoluminescence.
-Cathodoluminescence (CL) is useful to determine the energy bandgap and to reveal the presence (and energy state) of electrically active defects.
-This makes it a preferred tool to study the basic optical properties of these materials as well as discriminate between different phases of compositionally and chemically identical materials, e.g., the anatase and rutile phases of TiO2.
+Oxides and nitrides, such as sapphire (Al2O3) and gallium oxide (Ga2O3), are considered wide band gap insulators.
+In these materials, the high-energy electron beam of an electron microscope offers an ideal tool to study the electronic and optical properties without resorting to specialized deep ultraviolet lasers for photoluminescence.
+Cathodoluminescence (CL) helps determine the energy band gap and reveal the presence (and energy state) of electrically active defects.
+This makes it a preferred tool to study the basic optical properties of these materials and discriminate between different phases of compositionally and chemically identical materials, e.g., the anatase and rutile phases of TiO2.

-Recently, β-Ga2O3 receives increased attention due to its intrinsic ultra-wide bandgap and optical transparency in visible light, implying a natural application to solar-blind ultraviolet (UV) photodetection.
-There are limited techniques to determine material quality and characterize the defects that may be present.
-CL is one such a technique—CL spectroscopy has been used to reveal oxygen vacancy-related and (two) gallium vacancy-related energy levels within the β-Ga2O3 bandgap, including spectral changes associated with removing or creating these defects through materials processing.
-These defect levels compete with the near band edge luminescence and the relative ration of the two luminescence types provides insight into material quality.
+Recently, β-Ga2O3 has received increased attention due to its intrinsic ultra-wide band gap and optical transparency in visible light, implying a natural application to solar-blind ultraviolet (UV) photodetection.
+Limited techniques exist to determine material quality and characterize the defects that may be present.
+CL is one such technique—CL spectroscopy has been used to reveal oxygen vacancy-related and (two) gallium vacancy-related energy levels within the β-Ga2O3 band gap, including spectral changes associated with removing or creating these defects through materials processing.
+These defect levels compete with the near band edge luminescence, and the relative ratio of the two luminescence types provides insight into material quality.

 Spectroscopic analysis of ultra-wide bandgap semiconductors